 7 Signs It’s Time To Find A New Financial Advisor

-Many of us like certainty and prefer not to change course when we made a commitment.
-Whenever a change is made, I want to understand what propelled such a decision, especially in a service industry.
+Many of us like certainty and prefer not to change course once we’ve made a commitment.
+Whenever a change is made, though, I’m curious to understand what propelled such a decision, especially in a service industry.

 Her OB/GYN was notoriously late to appointments.
 And when they met, the OB/GYN sent her off after 5 minutes.

-The clinic did a lot of extra tests that were not medical necessary, and my client spent countless hours resolving the issue between the insurance and the clinic.
+The clinic did a lot of extra tests that were not medically necessary, and my client spent countless hours resolving the issue between the insurance and the clinic.